Out-Law Analysis | 01 Jul 2019 | 3:37 pm | 4 min. read

 The list of data that needs to be disclosed to the CRBO includes:

-Businesses have five months from the new launch date to deliver their beneficial ownership information for inclusion on the new CRBO.
-Businesses incorporated on or after the new launch date will have five months from its date to file such information on the central register.
+Irish companies incorporated before 22 June 2019 have until 22 November 2019 to disclose their beneficial ownership information for inclusion on the new central register, www.rbo.gov.ie.
+Business incorporated on or after 22 June 2019 will have five months from its incorporation date to file such information on the central register.

 There is an ongoing obligation on corporates and legal entities to keep their own beneficial ownership register up-to-date and ensure that the information aligns with that filed in the CRBO.
 Businesses must record any changes to their beneficial ownership on the central register within 14 days.